 In 2011, concerns were raised as to the period of time a member could potentially go without attending any CPD activities.
 For example, a lawyer who accumulated 36 CPD hours in 2010 would not be required to attend any further CPD activities until 2015 (the year that the second three-year term would end).
 To resolve this issue, the CPD Policy was changed in 2011 to provide for a three-year rolling term as opposed to three-year fixed consecutive terms.

 To summarize, the first CPD term commenced on January 1, 2010 and ended on December 31, 2012.
-Immediately thereafter, the term became a three-year rolling period which is our current regime, and works as follows:
+Immediately thereafter, the term became a three-year rolling period which worked as follows:

-At the beginning of each new year, the calendar year that is four years prior to the current year is no longer included in the current term.
-This means that the relevant term at any given point in time consists of the most recent three calendar years ending on December 31st of the current calendar year.
+At the beginning of each new year, the calendar year that was four years prior to the current year was no longer included in the current term.
+That meant that the relevant term at any given point in time consisted of the most recent three calendar years ending on December 31st of the current calendar year.

-No further changes had been made to the CPD term since 2012, until now with the change to a one-year CPD term effective January 1, 2020.
+No further changes had been made to the CPD term since 2012, until the change to a one-year CPD term which took effect January 1, 2020.